 (c) Contingent liabilities of the parent entity

-The Parent entity has guaranteed MT's performance, including payments owned, under various wholesale supply agreements between MT and Telstra Corporation Limited ("Telstra").
-It is not practical to disclose the maximum amount payable under the guarantee.
+The Parent entity has guaranteed MT's performance, including payments owed, under various wholesale supply agreements.
+It is not practical to disclose the maximum amount payable under guarantees.

 (d) Contractual commitments for the acquisition of property, plant or equipment